TheLogicMaster/ESP-Smart-Display/README.md

 ### Platformio
 To use [Platformio](https://docs.platformio.org/), install it and configure platformio.ini to suit the display size and ESP8266 flash layout.
+If you are using one of the boards with an existing environment, just use that one, especially since that will enable easy OTA updates using release binaries rather than manually compiling and flashing new ones.
 Build and upload to the board.
 There seems to be an issue using .ino files with platformio which necessitates running the upload task twice.
 Then run the *Upload Filesystem Image* task.

 ### Initial Setup
 This project uses [WifiManager](https://github.com/tzapu/WiFiManager) to handle WiFi configuration.
 After successfully